-Slow Cooker Low-Carb Cauliflower Rice Greek Chicken Bowls include shredded Greek Lemon Chicken served over cauliflower rice and topped with Greek Salsa, and these are also Keto, low-glycemic, gluten-free, South Beach Diet phase one, and this can even be Paleo or Whole 30 if you omit the cheese and choose approved ingredients!
-Use the Diet-Type Index to find more recipes like this one.
+Slow Cooker Low-Carb Cauliflower Rice Greek Chicken Bowls include shredded Greek Lemon Chicken served over cauliflower rice and topped with Greek Salsa, and these are also Keto, low-glycemic, and gluten-free!
+Use Slow Cooker Recipes to find more recipes like this one.

 Have you tried Cauliflower Rice yet?
 I’ve been having fun experimenting with it as a carb-conscious substitute for rice or other grains, and I’m especially liking it in dishes like these Slow Cooker Cauliflower Rice Greek Chicken Bowls where the cauliflower rice gets a flavor boost from slow-cooked lemony Greek chicken and a Greek salsa mixture that’s layered over the chicken.
 This is a perfect crock pot dish to start in the afternoon on a busy day.
 The chicken cooks in about 3 hours on high and when it’s time for dinner you make the cauliflower rice, chop the Greek salsa ingredients, and assemble the Low-Carb Greek Chicken Bowls.